School of Social Work, Care and Community

 Subject Areas: Social Work and Social Care

-Helen is a member of the Connect Centre for International Research on New Approaches to Prevent Violence and Harm.
+Helen is a member of the Connect Centre For International Research On Interpersonal Violence And Harm.

 Helen Richardson Foster researches in the areas of domestic violence, children’s social care and family support.
-Helen is a member of the Connect Centre for International Research on New Approaches to Prevent Violence and Harm.
+Helen is a member of the Connect Centre For International Research On Interpersonal Violence And Harm.

 Helen has worked as a researcher in universities, the voluntary and private sector.
 She has extensive experience of primary research and programme evaluation in social work, health, educational and community settings.
 She currently works on the ‘Roadmap’ evaluation in the Connect Centre.
 Previously she has conducted systematic literature reviews with colleagues in the Connect Centre and worked with Professor Nicky Stanley on a study of police and children’s services’ responses to domestic abuse.